CapgeminiInventIDE/interview/README.md

 > The purpose of this question is to gain an understanding on your ability to perform a literature search and present arguments for/against a given technology and supply an ultimate decision.

-TODO: Add in a technology (eg webserver, language, ML choices for client, ...) for applicant to pose a few solutions to and present back in the interview.
+You will be supplied a technology (eg webserver, language, ML choices for client, ...) to conduct a literature search on.
+You should present arguments for/against a given technology and supply an ultimate decision.
+You will be expected to present your findings in the interview and defend your stance.

 ---